FRONTIER NATURALISM

-Mission Canal Company Second Lift Pumphouse, Mission TX, c.
-1910.
+Mission Canal Company Second Lift Pumphouse.
 Photo: NPS

 Spring 2024